Products and Services

 Candidates may not be able to work with others, or access certain facilities or equipment.
 This means they may be unable to complete a component.
 By using a component exemption (also known as a Covid-19 exemption), candidates do not take the component but can still receive an overall syllabus grade.
 Exempted candidates do not sit the exam for the exempted component or complete the coursework/speaking component.
 You do not send any candidate work to us for the exempted component.

-If we accepted your application and your candidates complete all the other components in the syllabus option, we will calculate an assessed mark for the exempted component and issue a syllabus grade.
+If we accept your application and your candidates complete all the other components in the syllabus option, we will calculate an assessed mark for the exempted component and issue a syllabus grade.

-Our supplement outlines Covid-19 exemption regulations for the November 2021 series (PDF, 103KB).
+Our supplement outlines Covid-19 exemption regulations for the November 2023 series (PDF, 102KB).
 You must use this, as well as the Cambridge Handbook, if you are running exams.